perkowitz/issho/doc/hachi/hachi.md

 If Hachi can't find MIDI devices matching those defined in the configuration, it will print a list of devices found, to help you correct the configuration.

+Knobby, shown in the first configuration above, simply allows a MIDI controller to be routed to the Launchpad's MIDI out port.
+For example, I have my NanoKontrol programmed to control a few parameters on my Mutable Shruthi.
+While using Hachi to sequence the Shruthi, I can plug the NanoKontrol into the Pi and use it to tweak the Shruthi's sounds.

 ## Module Configuration